jcosta33/cv/README.md

 - Worked on a custom event's management platform for Exponor using Vite, Vue 3 and Pinia.
 - Created an Admin panel for Beamian stakeholders.

-### Front-end Tutor, Edit.
+### Frontend Tutor, Edit.
 **Mar 2021 — Jul 2021, Porto**
-- Taught courses on HTML, CSS, and SASS, contributing to the development of new front-end professionals.
+- Taught modules on HTML, CSS, and SASS for aspiring web developers.

 ### Frontend Engineer at BindTuning
 **Aug 2015 — Dec 2019, Porto**